-PHMB (1415; 4.7) is used for for treatment in food and feed areas (PT4).
-A risk assessment was conducted for professional users regarding the following uses:
+PHMB (1415; 4.7) is used for the disinfection of equipment and areas (PT2).
+A risk assessment was conducted for the following uses:

-- Disinfection of surface by mopping or wiping, - Disinfection of surface using ready to use trigger spray, - Disinfection of surface by wiping using impregnated wipes, - Disinfection of small object by dipping, - Disinfection by watering, - Disinfection with cleaning in place system, - Preliminary disinfection of drinking water containers and pipes.
+- Disinfection of surface by mopping or wiping (professional and non-professional uses), - Disinfection of surface using ready to use trigger spray (only professional uses), - Disinfection of surface by wiping using impregnated wipes (only professional uses), - Disinfection of small object by dipping (professional and non-professional uses), - Disinfection with cleaning in place system (only professional uses).